Last Updated on

 MindSpace, a website concerned with mindfulness in schools which also offers its own meditation app, offers several resources for mindfulness in the classroom.

-One of these is called Five minutes to a Calmer Classroom, which is an easy way for teachers to introduce mindfulness meditation into their classrooms, including videos.
-This is available here as a PDF.
+One of these resources is called Five Minutes to a Calmer Classroom, which is an easy way for teachers to introduce mindfulness meditation into their classrooms and includes videos.
 Teachers can either lead a 5-, 10-, 15- or 20-minute meditation in their classrooms with this resource.

 Center for Teaching, Vanderbilt University